-The tradition of enriching the cultural life of the community continued throughout the years and the Y played an important role in bringing the avant-garde cultural scene to Philadelphia, introducing the works of Pop Art artists including Andy Warhol, Claes Oldenburg, and Roy Lichtenstein to Philadelphia audiences before they became household names, presenting the poetry of E.E.
+The tradition of enriching the cultural life of the community continued throughout the years, and the Y played an important role in bringing the avant-garde cultural scene to Philadelphia, introducing the works of Pop Art artists including Andy Warhol, Claes Oldenburg, and Roy Lichtenstein to Philadelphia audiences before they became household names, presenting the poetry of E.E.
 Cummings and Lawrence Ferlinghetti and a Happening by Allan Kaprow, and hosting such illustrious dance troupes as the Martha Graham Company.
-In 1985 Joel Gershman and Elaine Levitt Gershman dedicated the building at Broad and Pine Streets in honor of Joel’s parents, Charles and Elizabeth Gershman.
+In 1985, Joel Gershman and Elaine Levitt Gershman dedicated the building at Broad and Pine Streets in honor of Joel’s parents, Charles and Elizabeth Gershman.

-Photos (from top): Young Men’s Hebrew Association, Southeast Corner Broad and Pine Streets, July 1927 (photo courtesy of PhillyHistory.org, a project of the Philadelphia Department of Records); Underground Film Festival at the Y (left to right): unidentified, Joan Kron, Edie Sedgwick, Andy Warhol, Elaine Stanton, Jonas Mekas; ART1963/A New Vocabulary reception (left to right): Audrey Sabol, Sam Maitin, Niki de Saint Phalle, Jean Tinguely, Acey Wolgin, and Joan Kron; The Y swimming pool, mid-70s; A packed house for the 33rd Philadelphia Jewish Film Festival
+Photos (from top): Young Men’s Hebrew Association, Southeast Corner of Broad and Pine Streets, July 1927 (photo courtesy of PhillyHistory.org, a project of the Philadelphia Department of Records); Underground Film Festival at the Y (left to right): unidentified, Joan Kron, Edie Sedgwick, Andy Warhol, Elaine Stanton, Jonas Mekas; ART1963/A New Vocabulary reception (left to right): Audrey Sabol, Sam Maitin, Niki de Saint Phalle, Jean Tinguely, Acey Wolgin, and Joan Kron; The Y swimming pool, mid-70s; A packed house for the 33rd Philadelphia Jewish Film Festival